 Dr. David Sax is a leading expert in Mohs surgery for skin cancer, and uses innovative techniques for early melanoma screening.
 He also uses the latest and most effective treatments available for medical skin conditions such as acne, psoriasis, vitiligo, actinic keratosis and more.
 Dr. Sax’s goal is to provide expert care and to educate you so you can play a proactive role in your treatment.
-Over the years, his highly individualized approach has helped thousands of patients in Bradenton and Manatee counties achieve excellent results.
+Over the years, his highly individualized approach has helped thousands of patients achieve excellent results.

 BLU-U for Acne

 Using a specialized blue light that kills acne bacteria in your dermis, BLU-U is a safe, non-painful way to help control your acne.
 How does it work?
 It’s simple – you sit with your face close to the blue light for a short session (typically about 17 minutes) once or twice per week, for up to five weeks.

 The XTRAC laser is ideal for treating mild to moderate psoriasis and vitiligo as well as some forms of eczema.
 Traditionally hard-to-treat areas such as knees, elbows, and scalp are easily treated, thanks to the laser’s aiming beam and adjustable spot size hand piece.
 The targeted high-dose therapy can effectively treat stubborn plaques, even those that have not responded to other treatments.

 AKs – often called “sun spots”— are rough-textured, dry, scaly patches on the skin caused by excessive exposure to ultraviolet light (UV) such as sunlight.
 They occur most often on sun exposed areas such as the face, scalp or ears, and can range in color from skin toned to reddish brown.